 Actress Diahann Carroll was born July 17, 1935 in the Bronx, New York but grew up in Harlem.
-She received her education and her theatre training at Manhattan’s School of Performing Arts.
+She received her education and her theater training at Manhattan’s School of Performing Arts.

-During the 1980s Carroll changed roles again and joined the cast of the primetime soap opera Dynasty where she played a wealthy socialite.
-Carroll continues to perform and most recently made guest appearances on Grey’s Anatomy.
+During the 1980s, Carroll joined the cast of the prime time soap opera Dynasty where she played a wealthy socialite.
+In the 2000s, Carroll continued to perform, making guest appearances on several series, including Soul Food, Grey’s Anatomy, White Collar.